-Moral values are timeless and universal.
-And, what better way to instil in your child the highest standards of conduct and behaviour than through moral stories for kids.
+Moral values are timeless and have a universal appeal.
+There is no better way to instil in your child high standards of conduct and behaviour than through moral stories for kids.
 Read one today.

 By Jasmine Kaur

-The extent to which we are influenced by stories can't be quantified.
+The extent to which we are influenced by moral stories can't be quantified.
 Almost any story can entertain us and teach us a valuable lesson and motivate, inspire and impart moral value.
 In this article we will look at some very short moral stories for kids, that are hopefully both motivational and inspirational.